 The Best Summer Skin Care Tips

-1. Check your sunscreen
+Check your Sunscreen

 Sunscreen has an expiration date and most likely the sunscreen you bought last summer has expired over the winter months.
-Chemical and mineral sunscreen have different shelf lives, so don’t forget to check the packaging!

 Mineral sunscreen does not require time to set in because it sits on the top of the skin, whereas chemical sunscreen should be applied at least 30 min before sun exposure because it needs to take time to absorb into the skin.
 Put sunscreen on before leaving your house instead of outside to allow it to set in.